mollymeissner/learning-journal/README.md

 go back 2 levels: "cd ../"

 ### About Files
+- Everything is a file under Linux.
+Even directories.
 Linux is an Extensionless System command "file [path]": to know for certain what type of file a particular file is
 - a path is a means to get to a particular location in the system and that location is a file
+- Files can have any extension they like or none at all.

-Linux is Case Sensitive
+Linux is Case Sensitive: Beware of silly typos!
-it is possible to have two or more files and directories with the same name but letters of different case
+It is possible to have two or more files and directories with the same name but letters of different case

+Spaces in names: 2 ways to use spaces in a command line
+Quotes: cd 'Holiday Photos'
+Escape Characters: cd Holiday\ Photos
+Shortcut: use Tab Completion

+Hidden Files and Directories
+ls : list of files
+ls -a : show hidden files and directories

 ### GitHub Notes